SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

 -->

 In the remainder of the post, I'll address each of these in turn, and provide a "star rating" to indicate how strongly you should consider each factor when making your decision.

+I assume that you are interested in some combination of the following: personal growth, career growth, and financial upside.
+A convenient truth is that these three goals tend to be tightly correlated, and joining an early-stage, fast-growing startup with strong founders and talented employees is likely to satisfy all three.

+This post is about how to identify such companies.

 <!-- These aren't tips for how to find the next circa-2001 Google -->